CYBERHIPPIECO/WATERSHIP/README.md

 # WATERSHIP
-Game Based On Watership Down Novel
+Game Based On Watership Down Novel by Richard Adams